What dismantling the Postal Service will do to American cities

 While the mailboxes unite the country under one aesthetic, individual post offices highlight the rich diversity of American regionalism.

 On Nantucket, the post office is a gray, weathered, cedar-shingled bungalow.
-Along the Detroit River, it’s a boat – with its own floating ZIP code and “mail-in-the-pail” system that delivers mail to and from ships.
+Along the Detroit River, it’s a boat—with its own floating ZIP code and “mail-in-the-pail” system that delivers mail to and from ships.

 In Chicken, Alaska, the post office is a log cabin, and La Jolla, California, residents recently fought to save their tile-roofed southern California Mission-style branch.